Necker cube: Ambiguity

-References in popular culture
+References in academia and popular culture

 The Necker cube is discussed to such extent in Robert J. Sawyer's 1998 science fiction novel Factoring Humanity that "Necker" becomes a verb, meaning to impel one's brain to switch from one perspective or perception to another.

-The Necker cube is used to illustrate how vampires in Peter Watts' science fiction novels Blindsight (2006) and Echopraxia (2014) have superior pattern recognition skills.
-One of the pieces of evidence is that vampires can see both interpretations of the Necker Cube simultaneously which sets them apart from baseline humanity.
+The Necker cube is also used to illustrate how vampires in Peter Watts' science fiction novels Blindsight (2006) and Echopraxia (2014) have superior pattern recognition skills.
+One of the pieces of evidence is that vampires can see both interpretations of the Necker Cube simultaneously, which sets them apart from baseline humanity.

+Cultural critic Benjamin Kirbach uses the figure of the Necker cube as the basis for what he calls neckerology.
+Kirbach draws on concepts ranging from object-oriented ontology, speculative realism, and new materialism to show that even the average everyday objects we encounter only ever appear to us through partial aspects and profiles (what phenomenologists call "adumbration").
+Like a Necker cube, these aspects and profiles can only become perceptible through the occlusion of other aspects and profiles that remain hidden from view.
+Kirbach also reveals that Necker himself, whose full name is Louis Albert Necker de Saussure, is the first-cousin once-removed of renowned linguist Ferdinand de Saussure.
+The latter Saussure's division of the linguistic sign into signifier versus signified—what he called a "two-sided psychological entity [une entité psychique à deux faces]"—is perhaps not unlike the perpetual push-and-pull of a Necker cube. "[B]y dividing it into signifier and signified," Kirbach writes, "we might say that Saussure himself 'neckerized' the sign".